 - Any other associated costs

 - Due date or payment terms—for example, payment will be due 30 days from receipt

 While pro forma invoices tend to follow the same general template, there are no standardized or legally regulated guidelines that dictate exactly how a pro forma invoice should be formatted, presented, or written.

 One of the primary purposes of a pro forma invoice is to streamline and smooth out the sales process between buyers and sellers.
-When tools like a pro forma invoice are used to nail down costs and details associated with a transaction, it prevents additional discussions or disagreements from taking place after a sale has been completed.
+When tools like pro forma invoices are used to nail down costs and details associated with a transaction, it helps prevent additional discussions or disagreements from taking place after a sale has been completed.

-While pro forma invoices are subject to change, they're meant to provide as accurate an estimate as possible for buyers so that significant unexpected charges can't derail a transaction or cause bad faith between the involved parties.
+While pro forma invoices are subject to change, they're meant to provide as accurate an estimate as possible for buyers so that significant, unexpected charges can't derail a transaction or cause bad faith between the parties involved.

 Pro forma invoices can also be used when a full commercial invoice isn't possible because not all details are yet available.
 It's a good faith effort to communicate the details from a buyer to a seller before the transaction is made official.